yoonmoonsick/dnd2024/README.md

 ![](https://github.com/yoonmoonsick/dnd2024/blob/master/%EC%95%84%EC%9D%B4%EC%BD%98/ClassIcons/2_hotbar_140/ZealotPath.png?raw=true)

+> Barbarians who walk the Path of the Zealot receive boons from a god or pantheon.
+These Barbarians experience their Rage as an ecstatic episode of divine union that infuses them with power.
+They are often allies to the priests and other followers of their god or pantheon.

 - Level 3: Divine Fury
   - You can channel divine power into your strikes.
 On each of your turns while your Rage is active, the first creature you hit with a weapon or an Unarmed Strike takes extra damage equal to 1d6 plus half your Barbarian Level (round down).
 The extra damage is Necrotic or Radiant; you choose the type each time you deal the damage.
 - Level 3: Warrior of the Gods